vosaul/status.im/content/frameworks.md

 *The Embark simulator runs in one Terminal window on the top, and the Embark console on the bottom*

-<aside>TODO: Again, this does not work on a real iOS device.
-To deploy the DApp on the device you'd need to <a href="https://github.com/status-im/embark-status/blob/master/index.js#L13">patch this line in embark-status</a> to include `--dapp-port 5561`?</aside>
+<aside class="warning">To deploy the DApp on the device we need to <a href="https://github.com/status-im/embark-status/blob/master/index.js#L13">patch this line in embark-status</a> to include `--dapp-port 5561`.</aside>

 You should be able to tap the Contacts tab within Status and see your DApp there.
-After you’ve clicked on your DApp within Status, you’ll see that the chat area at the bottom shows `/browse http://localhost:8000/` for iOS, and `/browse http://192.168.123.102:3000/` for Android.
+After you’ve clicked on your DApp within Status, you’ll see that the chat area at the bottom shows `/browse http://192.168.123.101:8000/` for a real iOS device, and `/browse http://localhost:3000/` for Android.

-<aside>TODO: Does this difference between address bar contents on iOS/Android presume that iOS is running in simulator and Android on real device?
-Make that clear and explicit.</aside>

 In fact, you can also browse to that address from Console with the command `/browse`, just like you could browse to any other web address inside Status.
 You can also enter that address into your browser, and you’ll see the same thing.